| A balance

 equity.
 In this section we'll put in things like Partners' capital

+accounts, Stock, and Retained earnings.
 Hint: Owners' equity is increased and decreased just like a liability:

 Debits decrease.
 Credits increase